 “My favorite memory of Wesley FM is simply hanging out in the call room on any given day.”

-My favorite memory of Wesley FM is watching the current PG3 residents serenade the PG1s with
+My favorite memory of Wesley FM is watching the Class of 2013 residents serenade the current PG3s with

 “Ob-La-Di, Ob-La-Da” at the 2010 graduation ceremony.
 I have video of this if you’d like to see it.”

-“My favorite memory of Wesley FM is the day fellow resident Dr. Olsen and I were involved in a precipitous,
+“My favorite memory of Wesley FM is the day fellow resident Dr. Vaughn and I were involved in a precipitous,

 unattended delivery…on the bathroom floor.
 When you gotta go, you gotta go.”